Situated HRC: predicting intent from grounded natural language

 About

-Personal website of Alessandro Roncone, also known as alecive, Ph.D. in robotics engineering, computer scientist, interaction designer, father and runner.
-From Fall 2018, he became Assistant Professor of Robotics in the CS Department at University of Colorado Boulder, where he directs the Human Interaction and RObotics [HIRO] Group.
+Personal website of Alessandro Roncone, Ph.D. in robotics, computer scientist, team lead, father, and runner.
+From August 2018, he became Assistant Professor of Robotics in the CS Department at CU Boulder, where he directs the Human Interaction and RObotics [HIRO] Group.
+Since January 2022, Alessandro is also Chief Technology Officer of Lab0.

-Alessandro has more than fifteen years' research experience in robotics.
-He worked full time with the iCub, one of the most advanced humanoid robots, on machine perception and artificial intelligence.
-His mastery of C++ and the YARP/ROS software architectures has been employed for research in human-robot interaction, kinematics, tactile perception and robot control.
+Alessandro has more than years' research experience in robotics.
+He worked with the iCub robot, one of the most advanced humanoid robots, on machine perception, robot control, and artificial intelligence.
+His research focus is in human-robot interaction: with the goal of creating robots that work with and around people, he focuses on motion planning, artificial intelligence, and robot control.
+This website is not actively maintained any more!
+Please visit my lab's website [LINK]